 APA’s State Advocacy Conference took place on October 15-16 in Minneapolis, Minnesota.
 100 APA members attended, as well as 4 District Branch Executive Directors and Lobbyists and an additional 13 speakers.
 Participants included many APA members who were new to advocacy, who benefitted from a variety of presentations on important advocacy topics, had the opportunity to network with their colleagues, worked to build their skills, and contacted their state legislators.
 The participants will have the opportunity to further refine their skills and engage with the Department of Government Relations in APA’s advocacy over the coming months and years.

 APA Opposes Proposals to Criminalize Medicine

 The APA has voiced strong opposition to state legislative proposals to restrict or prohibit physicians’ ability to deliver safe and necessary medical care through criminal penalties.
 The APA anticipates bills to restrict gender-affirming care and reproductive freedom will continue to be introduced in many states.
 Most recently, the Florida Board of Medicine voted to ban gender-affirming care for many transgender youth, which was the first decision of its kind by a state board of medicine.
 APA State Government Relations is available to assist APA district branches and state associations in opposing such proposals.
-Please contact Erin Philp at [email protected] for more information.
+Please contact [email protected] for more information.